MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

       --------------------------------------------------------------------------------
       ================================================================================

-- Output information on the standard output ``System.out`` and use the :ref:`stack_trace_reader` to read and to decode the MicroEJ stack traces.
+- Output information on the standard output ``System.out`` and use the :ref:`stack_trace_reader` to read and decode the MicroEJ stack traces.

   |fig1| |fig2|